tomster/collective.hostout/collective/hostout/README.txt

 ... """)

-Using hostout we can predefine some of the fabric scripts parameters as well as install the fabric runner by using hostout.
+Using hostout we can predefine some of the fabric scripts parameters as well as install the fabric runner.
 Each hostout part in your buildout.cfg represents a connection to a server at a given path.

 >>> write('buildout.cfg',